 Teaching Concept – Career Tailored Education

 How does the brain work?
 Significant progress has been made in the field of cellular and molecular neuroscience, and modern in vivo techniques have revolutionized non-invasive observation of brain activity even in humans.
 Today's challenges lies in understanding the brain as a complex functioning system and many problem remain to be solved.
-For example, we still cannot explain how information, processed in parallel pathways within one sensory modality (as in the visual or auditory system), is fused into the complex object we perceive, such as a face or particular voice.

 Explore the links below to find more information about a master's degree in neuroscience.